alanm20/Gujian3TextMod/README.md

 - Copy dsound.dll  to Steam game directory bin64/ folder next to Gujian3.exe
 - Copy text.bin if you have game version 1.2 or text1302142.bin for version 1.3 to  bin64 folder.

-- Use https://github.com/Kaplas80/GuJian3Manager to export text.bin (text1302142.bin for v1.3) to json format and import localized json file back to text.bin
+- Use https://github.com/Kaplas80/GuJian3Manager to export text.bin (text1302142.bin for v1.3) to JSON format and import localized JSON file back to text.bin

 ## Uninstall
 - remove dsound.dll text.bin text1302142.bin from bin64 folder